ahmadmoawad/dockerized-microservice-architecture/README.md

 ### AWS CodeBuild CI with CodeCommit
 ![alt text](https://github.com/am0awad/assignment/blob/master/images/screen_3.PNG)
+by using build script: https://github.com/am0awad/assignment/blob/master/buildspec.yml

+## For the continuous delivery at AWS
+The project is ready for this task by using `Dockerrun.aws.json` file: https://github.com/am0awad/assignment/blob/master/Dockerrun.aws.json and it's up to you to deploy it using what service you prefer better.

 ## For the deployment at AWS
 there are many solutions, you can use Beanstalk, ansible playbook, ECS, EC2 manual configuration with Autoscale group and bootstrap and Cloudformation